Stuyk/ramblings/how-i-started-programming.md

 I did some therapy, I did a magic mushroom trip and it helped me re-ground myself as the person that I am and grind out some important things about myself like what I believe in and who I am.
 Frankly, I still have trouble existing as who I am now, but at least I can code some cool ass shit right?
 Lmao

 ## The Lead
-Anyway, I worked at this company All in Bits for nearly 2 years but our CEO turned $17,000,000 in $1.5M overnight and it freaked everyone the fuck out.
-He called me a Coy Poetic Spooky Monkey, a Dimwit, and a retard.
-Which frankly, if a CEO can turn $17,000,000 into $1.5M I don’t know what to tell you buddy.
+Anyway, I worked at this company All in Bits for nearly 2 years.
+Left on... my own terms.

 However, what I learned while working at this company was more self-care than anything else.
 It gave me a lot of peace of mind because it made me much more confident in my skillset as a developer and really confirmed I have much further to go in my career and I definitely need to be leading some projects.